taimos/ec2login/README.md

 You have to provide the desired AWS region using the `AWS_DEFAULT_REGION` environment variable or using the `--region <region>` cli option.

+By specifying the option `--private` you can connect to the private IP of the instance instead of the public one.
+This is useful if you have a VPN connection to your VPC running the instance.

 If you do not want to use the `root` user you can provide any other user as the first argument to the script:

 e.g. `ec2login ec2-user`